ads2280/global-git/README.md

 > Because why should English speakers have all the fun?

-Finally, you can use Git commands in Spanish without your computer yelling at you.
-Born out of a side project during test runs and the revolutionary idea: "wait, is that actually possible?"
+Finally, you can use Git commands in Spanish, French, British English without your computer yelling at you in American.

 ## ¿Qué es esto?